tdaylan/pcat/docs/index.rst

     :type strgexprflux: str

-    :param strgcatl: A descriptive name for the provided reference catalog to be shown in the plot legends.
+    :param strgcatl: A descriptive name for the provided reference elements to be shown in the plot legends.

     :type strgcatl: str